 What Are the Motorcycle-Specific Laws in Georgia?

-- Motorcyclists are allowed to occupy an entire lane while on the road, but two motorcyclists cannot ride side by side on a single lane.
+- Motorcyclists in the state are allowed to occupy an entire lane while on the road, but no two motorcyclists can ride side by side on a single lane.

 What Are the Most Common Injuries Seen in Motorcycle Accidents?

-Injuries to the lower extremities are more common, while head and chest injuries are also not uncommon.
 Motorcyclists have very little protection compared to other road users in the event of accidents.
 This is why riders involved in traffic collisions often end up with severe and catastrophic injuries.
 The most common motorbike collision injuries include:

-How Is Fault Determined in a Winder, GA, Motorcycle Accident?
+How Is Fault Determined in a Georgia Motorcycle Accident?

 What Type of Compensation Can I Receive for My Motorcycle Accident?